iudofia2026/youtubedubber.com/frontend/FRONTEND_CONTEXT.md

 **Latest Updates**:
 - ✅ **Smart First-Time User Detection**: Personalized workflow based on user history
-- ✅ **Conditional Audio Guide**: Only shows for new users, returning users start at upload
+- ✅ **How It Works Integration**: Complete "How It Works" content as Step 0 for users with 0 jobs
 - ✅ **Enhanced Visual Design**: Stunning gradient backgrounds and interactive step cards
 - ✅ **Auto-Smooth Scroll**: Guided experience with elegant scroll animation
 - ✅ **Step Management**: Smart navigation that adapts to user type